donsizemore/cas-overlay/README.md

-# CAS Server Overlay
+# CAS Server Overlay - RENCI

-Generates a WAR file for deployment of a CAS server.
+Generates a WAR file for deployment of a CAS server for RENCI AD

 ## Configuration Files